msplr/PolyPot/protocol/Protocol specification.md

  - `water_volume_pumped`: the volume pumped when the Pot water the plant, in milliliter.
  - `logging_interval`: the interval a which the Pot must wake up and take measures, in seconds.
  - `sending_interval`: the interval a which the Pot must wake up and send the data accumulated, in seconds.
+ - `water_tank`: the water tank used for the Pot.
+ - `plant`: the plant specie in the Pot.

 ### Command object